7db9a/breathOS/README.md

 ### Contributing to the App Collection

-Developers contribute by creating an `app.collection` file, a straightforward JSON file:
+Developers contribute by creating an `app.collection` file, a straightforward JSON file which includes the "ContributorID" and "gitURL" fields.

 ```
 {
-   ContributorID: <>,
+   "ContributorID": "<contributor_id>",
-   gitURL: <>,
+   "gitURL": "<git_url>"
 }

 ```

 This file, when altered, creates a distinct app.
 The hash, signed with the ContributorID, becomes the AppID.

-Upon receiving the JSON file, the App Collection clones the repository and builds the Docker image.
+Upon receiving the JSON file, the App Collection clones the repository and builds the OCI-compliant container image.
 It then checks for any newer commits on the master branch, notifying the user if an update is available.
 A single click launches the reinstallation (the update).

 ### App Collection Repository Format

 To successfully build an app, all App Collection git repositories must adhere to the following format:

 - A directory named `.breathOS/`, containing an `app.collection` file.
-- A subdirectory named `app-image/`, housing Dockerfiles.
-If there's only one Dockerfile, it must be named `app.file`.
+- A subdirectory named `app-image/`, housing Containerfiles (the OCI-compliant equivalent of Dockerfiles).
+If there's only one Containerfile, it must be named `app.file`.
-- Optionally, an `app.manager` file (a docker-compose file) located in the breathOS root folder.
+- An `app.manager` file (a podman-compose file) is required, located in the breathOS root folder.
+This file is used to manage and set up the application's container, including the mapping of ports if needed.